How to Find Support

-- Contact a Qualified Straight Spouse Network Volunteer - When you call or email the Straight Spouse Network, you can expect a response within 72 hours.
+- Contact a Qualified Straight Spouse Network Volunteer - When you call or email the Straight Spouse Network, we respond as soon as possible.
 The responder will give you the name and email address of the person who is your closest qualified volunteer or Support Group Facilitator.
 You can then reach out to them for local information and support.
 ALL emails/calls are kept strictly confidential.
 To be put in touch with one of these contacts please use the link to the contact form below.

 - Click Contact Us to use our email form

 - Contact a Local Support Group - Local Support Groups are found around the country.
 Face2Face groups meet together to give you the support and understanding you need.
 These groups are facilitated by qualified group leaders; volunteers who have been qualified by the Executive Director, after the application process.
 They are members of the Straight Spouse Network, and are straight spouses themselves (i.e. a persons who have gone through a similar experience).
 You can discuss how you, your children, your extended family and friends are affected by this turn of events.
 As group meetings progress, participants help one another by examining further issues everyone faces.
 ALL support group meetings are confidential.